hschickdevs/hello-world-web3/README.md

 ## Setup

 1. Clone the repository
-2. CD into the repository root directory
-3. Open the `index.html` file in your browser of preference
+2. Open the `index.html` file in your browser of preference

 ## Webapp Demo: